Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlSyncAgentLinkedDatabase.md

 UserName                  : ""
 ```

-This command returns the linked SQL Server databases linked by an Azure Sync Agent.
+This command returns the linked SQL Server databases linked by an Azure SQL sync agent.

 ## PARAMETERS